 » NEED MORE CLARITY?
 Read these exclusive Houzeo reviews and learn why it is one of the best FSBO sites in America.

-1. Can I sell my house in Georgia without a realtor?
+1. How to sell my house in Georgia without a realtor?

-Yes, you can sell a house in Georgia without a Realtor.
-Opt for a Flat Fee MLS company to get listed on the MLS.
-Check out our rankings for the Best Georgia Flat Fee MLS companies.
+To sell your house yourself in Georgia, opt for a Flat Fee MLS company.
+Flat Fee MLS companies list your home on the MLS and help you sell your house by owner.
+Check out our rankings for the best Georgia Flat Fee MLS companies.